Privacy and Data Security

 In a wide variety of contexts, we represent financial institutions and their business partners with respect to financial information privacy and security, including matters under the Gramm-Leach-Bliley Act (GLBA), the Fair Credit Reporting Act (FCRA), the Fair and Accurate Credit Transactions Act (FACTA), the Payment Card Industry Data Security Standards, and state laws regulating the protection of personal financial information.
 We regularly assist clients in negotiating agreements that will adequately provide for such protection by service providers and other third parties.

-We also advise US companies on compliance with the EU Data Protection Directive, including assisting with enrolling in and complying with the US-EU Safe Harbor administered by the Department of Commerce.
+We also advise US companies on compliance with the EU Data Protection Directive, including assisting with enrolling in and complying with the US-EU Privacy Shield administered by the Department of Commerce.

 Cyber Law (2016)